google/tcmalloc/docs/gperftools.md

 The configuration on Github mirrors our production defaults, with two notable
 exceptions:

-*   Many of our production servers start a background thread to regularly call `tcmalloc::MallocExtension::ReleaseMemoryToSystem`, while others never release memory in favor of better CPU performance.
+*   Many of our production servers start a background thread (via `tcmalloc::MallocExtension::ProcessBackgroundActions`) to regularly call `tcmalloc::MallocExtension::ReleaseMemoryToSystem`, while others never release memory in favor of better CPU performance.
 These tradeoffs are discussed in our [tuning page](tuning.md).